asynts/writer/Notes/0010_optimizing-study.md

     This was another noticable improvement, now, we only need to do the style cascade once for each model node.

 -   I started caching the remaining width in `HorizontalLayoutNode`, this was another drastic improvement.

+-   I started tracking pending child nodes in the parent layout nodes.
+    This is purely for debugging purposes.